 Thunder River and Tapeats Creek Trail is a 22.5 mile lightly trafficked out and back trail located near North Rim, Arizona that features a river and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, trail running, camping, and backpacking and is accessible from May until October.
+The trail is primarily used for hiking, trail running, camping, and backpacking and is best used from May until October.

 Thunder River Trail - Grand Canyon National Park (North Rim) is a 25 mile out and back trail located near North Rim, Arizona that features a river.
 The trail is only recommended for very experienced outdoorsmen and primarily used for hiking & rock climbing.